ludovicm67/php-url-explorer/README.md

  - `title` : the title of the page

- - `descriptioǹ` : the webpage description
+ - `description` : the webpage description

  - `img` : an image representing the webpage; if equals `null`, no image available, else it will give you :